syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

-5.Right-click on your WPF application.
+5. Right-click on your WPF application.
-6.Select Add option.
+6. Select Add option.
-7.Select Add New ItTo create Linq to SQL Classes  em, the Add New Item wizard opens.
+7. Select Add New ItTo create Linq to SQL Classes  em, the Add New Item wizard opens.
-8.Select “LINQ to SQL Classes”
+8. Select “LINQ to SQL Classes”
-9.Enter Northwind in Name text box.
+9. Enter Northwind in Name text box.
-10.Then Select Add button.
+10. Then Select Add button.